Stable Diffusion within Open WebUI (20240730)

 file.docker

 , we will use it with a few stacks, among which watchtower, dashdot, and CTPO.
 This setup is done on an Ubuntu 24.04 host but should be adaptable to other Linux distributions with minor alterations.
-GPU setups requires the Nvidia runtime installed on the host system; see “Setting up NVIDIA docker & podman (Ubuntu 24.04)” for details.docker
+GPU setups require the Nvidia runtime installed on the host system; see “Setting up NVIDIA docker & podman (Ubuntu 24.04)” for details.docker

 and following the “basic” installation process, the default stacks directory will be in /opt/stacks